timo/zasim/docs/overview.rst

 Some cellular automata like those that work like electronic or logic circuits require a powerful editor for comfortable creation and editing of configurations.
 Zasim doesn't strive to offer such a tool.
-Instead, the `zasim.config.ImageConfiguration <image import>` config generator and the `~zasim.display.qt.BaseQImagePainter.export` function of the qt display classes allow you to use regular graphics programs like `The Gimp` for your configurations.
+Instead, the `image import <zasim.config.ImageConfiguration>` config generator and the `~zasim.display.qt.BaseQImagePainter.export` function of the qt display classes allow you to use regular graphics programs like `The Gimp` for your configurations.